ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

     "executionTimeMillis": 0
 ...
 ```
-This was a fast query because we were able to use out compound index for both
+This was a fast query because we were able to use our compound index for both
 filtering and sorting.

 If we slightly modify the query so that MongoDB is not able to use the index for